-As you may have gleaned by now, my family loves a good breakfast and I love sneaking veggies in my kids anyway I can.
+As you may have gleaned by now, my family loves a good breakfast and I love sneaking veggies in my kids’ meals any way I can.
 Here’s a recipe that accomplishes both.
-When you use the blender to combine the eggs, milk, and sweet potato mixture, no one will ever know the difference from normal french toast.
+When you use the blender to combine the eggs, milk, and sweet potato mixture, no one will ever know that it’s different than normal french toast.
 Sweet potato is not only incredibly good for you (see the chart below), it actually lends a natural sweetness to the batter.

 This Sweet Potato French Toast recipe also uses up any leftover or stale bread.
 The picture above was leftover sourdough bread we had from a local bakery with our dinner the night before.
 Oftentimes, I use up old heels of our whole wheat bread that I’ve thrown in the freezer for just this purpose.